America and her dear Canadian neighbors

 really lackluster musical ideas.
 As such, I feared that, after seven years of

-titles listed on the cover - about half of 'em are flippity little
+titles listed on the cover, though - about half of 'em are flippity little

-actual songs are just as good as you'd hope - still mostly low-key and moody,
+actual songs are still mostly low-key and moody,

 with the uproariously happy "Cuckoo At The World" breaking the spell at a key

 point near the beginning of side two.
-Oh, I should really say more.
-"A
+Elsewhere, "A

-Lamb's Lullaby" is about Jesus and it kicks ass, "Triple X" is beautiful and
+Lamb's Lullaby" is about Jesus and kicks ass, "Triple X" is beautiful and

 headachey and goes on forever and ever lovily, and "Elgin Miller" is better